josev2046/-yt-dlp-Batch-Downloads/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15249279.svg)](https://doi.org/10.5281/zenodo.15249279)

-`yt-dlp` is a popular and versatile tool of our trade.
 This repository illustrates how to download multiple URLs using the `yt-dlp` command-line tool with a batch file. **Please ensure you have the necessary rights or permissions from the copyright owner before downloading any content.**

 ![image](https://github.com/user-attachments/assets/a426350e-8a5c-4974-8076-6f9d2a76f3c9)